 In the future, Nexedi plans to create a Debian derivative with a secure boot and a read-only system image.
 Our goal is to be able to quickly deploy an embedded operating system that can be remotely upgrade over the air (OTA) with a predictable behaviour.

-The roadmap can be found here: https://www.nexedi.com/NXD-NayuOS.Roadmap.Elbe.2018.
+A tentative roadmap can be found here: https://www.nexedi.com/NXD-NayuOS.Roadmap.Elbe.2018.
 The same concepts should apply to servers and laptops.

 We expect in particular to eliminate the risk of persistent malware that exists in traditional package based distributions by booting the entire OS from a signed read-only image.
 We also expect to reduce the risk of failed upgrade in this way, by always keeping a fallback system image ready to boot.